 American art is as diverse as the nation itself.
 NOMA’s collection spans the country’s historical evolution and diverse ethnicities, from pre-Columbian Native American tribal art to cutting-edge contemporary works that express the freedom of unbound creativity.
-Listed here are ten must-sees spread throughout our galleriesl and the Besthoff Sculpture Garden.
+Listed here are ten must-sees spread throughout our galleries and the Besthoff Sculpture Garden.

 Gilbert Stuart, George Washington (c.
 1800)

 This iconic portrait of George Washington by Gilbert Stuart (1755–1828) is one of the most mass-produced and recognizable paintings of the lauded general and America’s first president—even serving as the basis for the image on the one dollar bill.
-The Washington portrait is part of a newly reimagined permanent exhibition of decorative arts at NOMA.
-The painting is paired with a selection of colonial-era American furniture.
+The Washington portrait is on view in the decorative arts galleries at NOMA where it is paired with a selection of colonial-era American furniture.

 Mary Cassatt, Mother and Child in the Conservatory (1906)

 Mary Cassatt was an American painter who lived and worked for most of her career in France, where she developed a close relationship with Edgar Degas and other Impressionists.
 Though daringly independent in her years as a young artist and never married, in her early 30s Cassatt was forced to care for her ailing sister and lived with her parents.
 She turned her attention to domestic scenes and became best known for her depictions of the private sphere of women, with special emphasis on the intimate bond between mothers and children.
 Unlike most portraiture of the time, most of Cassatt’s paintings were not commissions.
 She often used models and, on occasion, friends or working women to portray the mothers, and the children were not the real child of the “mother” in the painting.